Durrp/Assembly/README.md

 After the program the program is opened DOS screen will pop-up, make sure you are in the same directory where you stored the source files in.
 (Usually in C:\Tasm 1.4\Tasm )

-To properly execute our assembly programs we need to compile and link our code.
+To properly execute the assembly programs it is necessary to compile and link the source files.

 Compile : tasm “filename.asm” [no quotes]